venkateshgopinath24/Reddit_data_pipeline/README.md

 - Cleaning and transforming the data into a structured format.
 - Uploading the data to an S3 bucket for storage.
 - Utilizing AWS Glue to further process and transform the data.
-- Querying the transformed data using AWS Athena and visualizing it through SQL queries.
+- Querying the transformed data using AWS Athena and querying it through SQL.
 - Loading the data into Amazon Redshift for advanced analytics.

 ## Features